chef-partners/azuredevops-habitat/docs/pages/pipeline-yaml.md

 | Habitat Package Upload | `chef-software.vsts-habitat-tasks.vsts-habitat-tasks-pkg-upload.vsts-habitat-pkg-upload@2` |
 | Habitat Signing Key | `chef-software.vsts-habitat-tasks.vsts-habitat-tasks-signing-key.vsts-habitat-signing-key@2` |

-NOTE: If still using version 1.x of the extension please substitute `@1` for `@2` in the above table.
+NOTE: The '@2' in the table denotes the major version of the extension to use.

 ## Example